plannigan/columbo/docs/usage-guide/optional-questions-and-branching.md

 ### Branching Paths

 A question that is part of a branching path is very similar to an optional question.
 It is still a question where the `should_ask` function was provided to determine if the question should be skipped or not.
-The branching aspect comes there being at least two sets of optional questions.
+The branching aspect comes from there being at least two sets of optional questions.
 Each set has a `should_ask` argument that checks for a different state for a single answer.
 In this way, only one of the sets of optional questions will ever be asked.